Quiero Verte Más

 "Quiero Verte Más" is the first single from the second studio album Buen Soldado by American-born Chilean singer and songwriter Francisca Valenzuela.
-The song was released on January 1, 2011 in United States and México in digital formats and was released in Chile on January 4, 2011.
+The song was released on January 1, 2011, in United States and Mexico in digital formats and was released in Chile on January 4, 2011.

 Release

 The single was performed in live concerts by Valenzuela as early as 2009 across Chile and Mexico.
-The studio version was officially released on January 1, 2011 for digital download via iTunes and Amazon in North America, for Chile the song debuted in radios on January 4, 2011.
+The studio version was officially released on January 1, 2011, for digital download via iTunes and Amazon in North America, for Chile the song debuted in radios on January 4, 2011.

 Promotion

 Valenzuela performed the song on various Chilean TV shows including TV shows Animal Nocturno and Cadena Nacional in January 2011.

 "Quiero Verte Más" was featured in soundtrack of Chilean soap opera Soltera otra vez.

 Writing and recording process

 The track is a pop song, written entirely by Valenzuela in late 2009.
 Pre-production was done in Berlin, Germany with producers Vicente Sanfuentes and the Canadian Mocky who worked previously with Jamie Lidell, Jane Birkin, Peaches and Nikka Costa.
 The single, along with the rest of the album Buen Soldado, was recorded in Santiago in August 2010.
 It features recognizable instruments such as pianos, guitars, bass and drums.